NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation.rst

 ----------------

 .. nbimport::
-    :path: ./example_notebooks/Tutorial - Estimating Performance - Binary Classification.ipynb
+    :path: ./example_notebooks/Tutorial - Estimating Performance - Binary Classification - Car Loan.ipynb
     :cells: 1 3 4 6 8

 Walkthrough
 --------------

-For simplicity this guide is based on a synthetic dataset included in the library, where the monitored model predicts whether an employee will work from home.
-You can read more about this synthetic dataset :ref:`here<dataset-synthetic-binary>`.
+For simplicity this guide is based on a synthetic dataset included in the library, where the monitored model recommends to approve or denny a loan to buy a car.

 In order to monitor a model, NannyML needs to learn about it from a reference dataset.
 Then it can monitor the data that is subject to actual analysis, provided as the analysis dataset.
 You can read more about this in our section on :ref:`data periods<data-drift-periods>`.